leomindez/TimesLon/README.md

 ### Mixin Inheritance

-Using interface to be able create interfaces with methods without implementatio or implement methods
+Using interface to be able create interfaces with methods without implementation or implemented methods
 ```
 shared interface View {
   shared void printError(String message);